Irreducibility properties of Keller maps: Introduction

 Let $M\tp$ denote the transpose of a matrix $M$.
 For a single polynomial $f \in K[x]$, write $\grad f$ for the gradient of $f$ with respect to $x$, i.e.\@

 Additionally, write $\hess f$ for the Hessian of $f$ with respect to $x$, i.e.\@

+We say that a polynomial map $F$ is \emph{invertible} if $F$ has a polynomial inverse.
+So an invertible polynomial map is bijective.
+The converse holds if $K = \bar{K}$ (see \cite[Th.\@ 4.2.1]{MR1790619}), but not in general (see \cite[(1.1.36)]{MR1790619}).
 The well-known Jacobian Conjecture (JC for short), raised by O.H.
 Keller in 1939 in \cite{MR1550818}, states that a polynomial map $F: K^n \rightarrow K^n$ is invertible if its Jacobian determinant $\det \jac F$ is a nonzero constant.
+From \cite[Th.\@ 4.2.1]{MR1790619} for $K = \C$ and \cite[Prop.\@ 1.1.12]{MR1790619}, one deduces that it suffices to prove that $F$ is injective in the definition of JC.

 This conjecture has been attacked by many people from various research fields and remains open even for $n=2$!
 (Of course, a positive answer is obvious for $n=1$.)
 See \cite{MR0663785} and \cite{MR1790619} and the references therein for a wonderful 70-years history of this famous conjecture.
 The condition that $\det \jac F \in K^{*}$ is called the {\em Keller condition} and polynomial maps that satisfy this condition are called {\em Keller maps}.

 Among the vast interesting and valid results, one result obtained by S.S.S.\@ Wang in \cite{MR0585736} in 1980 is that the JC holds for all polynomial maps of degree 2 in all dimensions.
 Another result is the reduction to degree 3, due to H.\@ Bass, E.\@ Connell and D.\@ Wright in \cite{MR0663785} in 1982 and A.\@ Yagzhev in \cite{MR0592226} in 1980, which asserts that the JC is true if it holds for all polynomial maps $F = x + H$, such that $H$ is cubic homogeneous, i.e.\@ each component $H_i$ of $H$ is either zero or a cubic form.